JaapHinke/iottum/push-api/index.md

 #### _headcount_ sensor data events

-Data events originating from a headcount sensor specifically contain:
+Data events *that originate from a headcount sensor* contain these specific fields:
 * `peak`
    an _integer_ representing the highest headcount in the period capped by the timestamp
 * `average`